cybera/cybera-dotfiles/README.md

 Repository of dotfiles used by Cybera on the various servers.

-Uses create.she to symlink the files.
+Uses create.sh to symlink the files.

 .gitconfig
 .gitignore